HenryOwenz/ezop/documentation/ui_visibility_pattern.md

 ## Conclusion

-The UI visibility pattern provides a clean and consistent way to control which components are visible in the CloudGate user interface.
+The UI visibility pattern provides a clean and consistent way to control which components are visible in the cloudgate user interface.
 By implementing this pattern at both the category and operation levels, we ensure that users have a focused experience while maintaining the flexibility to use operations programmatically when needed.